-Businesswoman Sam Mostyn hosts a panel featuring Australian Sustainable Finance Initiative co-chair Simon O’Connor, Green Finance Institute’s strategic advisor Jeremy Gorelick and ClimateWorks head of international Meg Argyriou.
+Businesswoman Sam Mostyn hosted the panel featuring Australian Sustainable Finance Initiative co-chair Simon O’Connor, Green Finance Institute’s strategic advisor Jeremy Gorelick and ClimateWorks head of international Meg Argyriou.

-The discussion will include details of the soon-to-be-released ASFI sustainable finance roadmap, unpacking the barriers and opportunities to building the sector in Australia, and identifying lessons Australia can learn from the successes of other jurisdictions, such as the UK.
+The discussion included details of the ASFI sustainable finance roadmap, unpacking the barriers and opportunities to building the sector in Australia, and identifying lessons Australia can learn from the successes of other jurisdictions, such as the UK.

 CEO, Responsible Investment Association Australasia; Co-Chair Australian Sustainable Finance Initiative

 Simon is the CEO of RIAA – an organisation with 300 investment organisation members who jointly manage over $9 trillion in assets globally – where he works to elevate sustainability issues as core investment risks and opportunities, and shift capital to support a more sustainable, equitable and prosperous world.

 Simon has operated at the intersection of economics, finance and sustainability for nearly 20 years and has international experience as an economic adviser, investment analyst and sustainability consultant across finance, corporate and not for profit sectors.

 Simon is active across the region and internationally in responsible investment and sustainable finance.